Quantreo/quantreo/docs/docs/features-engineering/candle.md

     ```

 === "Notes"
+    !!! info
         - If `high` == `low`, then `IBS` = 0.5, which represents a neutral position within the range.
         - The `IBS` values should normally lie between **0 and 1**.
           If you observe excessive values outside this range, it usually indicates issues in the input data (e.g., inconsistent OHLC values or misaligned candles).

 📢 "For a practical example, check out the [educational notebook](/../tutorials/features-engineering-candle/#internal-bar-strength)."